influxdata/docs-v2/content/influxdb/clustered/reference/glossary.md

 Collection jitter prevents every input plugin from collecting metrics simultaneously, which can have a measurable effect on the system.
-For each collection interval, every Telegraf input plugin will sleep for a random time between zero and the collection jitter before collecting the metrics.
+For each collection interval, every Telegraf input plugin sleeps for a random time between zero and the collection jitter before collecting the metrics.

 Related entries: